sgrayner/Power-BI-project/README.md

 - Line chart showing total revenue over a time hierarchy.
 Drill down capabilities through years, quarters and months.
 - Bar chart of customer orders by product category.
 - Key performance indicators for profit, revenue and customer orders over quarters.
 With a target of a 5% increase on the previous quarter.
+- Table showing top 10 products by quantity sold.
+- Interactions adjusted so that the bar chart and the table visuals do not filter the card visuals or KPIs.

 <img align="left" src="Top10_table_setup.png" alt="Top 10 table setup" width="500"/>
 <img align="left" src="KPI_setup.png" alt="KPI setup" width="400"/> <br><br>